Quantum jump Monte Carlo simplified: Abelian symmetries: Weakly symmetric representations

 \emph{Step 1}.
 Traceless jump operators are constructed by introducing

 while the Hamiltonian is replaced by

-in order to leave the master operator in Eq.~\eqref{eq:master} unchanged [a further shift by of the Hamiltonian $-\Tr(H)\mathds{1}$ only introduces a global phase, and is also symmetric, and thus will be omitted].
+in order to leave the master operator in Eq.~\eqref{eq:master} unchanged [a further shift of the Hamiltonian by $-\Tr(H)\mathds{1}$ only introduces a global phase, and is also symmetric, and thus will be omitted].

 \emph{Step 2}.
-A Hermitian matrix of the scalar products\footnote{The matrix $\mathbf{C}$ is Hermitian and positive semi-definite, as $\mathbf{c}^\dagger \mathbf{C} \mathbf{c} = \Tr (J_c'^\dagger J'_c) \geq 0$, where $J'_c=\sum_{j=1}^n (\mathbf{c})_j J'_j$ is a linear combination of jump operators.},
+A Hermitian matrix of the scalar products,\footnote{The matrix $\mathbf{C}$ is Hermitian and positive semi-definite, as $\mathbf{c}^\dagger \mathbf{C} \mathbf{c} = \Tr (J_c'^\dagger J'_c) \geq 0$, where $J'_c=\sum_{j=1}^n (\mathbf{c})_j J'_j$ is a linear combination of jump operators.}

 is diagonalized in order to define via its orthonormal eigenvectors, $\mathbf{C} \mathbf{c}_j= \lambda_j \mathbf{c}_j$, $\mathbf{c}_j^\dagger \mathbf{c}_k =\delta_{jk}$ and $\mathbf{c}_j^\dagger \mathbf{c}_k =\delta_{jk}$, orthogonal jump operators